Co-op Hiring Process

 On this page:

-- 5 tips to find job search success
+- How to succeed in your job search

 - Why are some jobs available to other co-op students?

-We all know that life can get busy, but ensuring that you set time aside to attend the COPD11, D12, and D13 courses can help to develop your career-savviness, and helps maintain your job search as a top priority.
+We all know that life can get busy, but ensuring that you set time aside to attend the COPB52, COPC98, and COPC99 courses can help to develop your job search savviness, and helps maintain your job search as a top priority.

 Be available to meet in person